cloudify-cosmo/docs.getcloudify.org/content/manager/user-management.md

 #### How to assign a role to user

-When a user assigned to a tenant, it must assigned with a specific Role.
-Assignment a Role to a user in a specific tenant is done via the `role` argument.
+When a user is added to a tenant, a Role must be assigned to it by passing a valid value in the `-r/--role` option.

 - `cfy tenant add-user -r <role name> ...` adding a user to a tenant, and give him a role.
 - `cfy tenant add-user-group -r <role name> ...` adding a user-group to a tenant, and give it a role.